Chance-Constrained Set Multicover Problem: Supplementary Materials for Sampling-Based Approaches

 Theorem \ref{thm: SAA_opt} proves that solving a sample approximation with $\alpha = \epsilon$ will yield an exact optimal solution with probability approaching one exponentially fast with $N$.
 However, the sample size $N$ required to ensure a reasonably high probability of obtaining the optimal solution will be at least proportional to $\kappa_3^{-1}$ and therefore may be very large.
 Hence, Theorem \ref{thm: SAA_opt}, which reflects the qualitative behavior of the sample approximation with $\alpha = \epsilon$, may not be suitable for estimating the required sample size.
 In Section \ref{sec: experiments}, we will observe that SAA exhibits good performance even with a small sample size $N$.

-\subsection{Importance sampling}
+\subsection{Importance Sampling}

-Importance sampling (IS) is probably the most popular approach to reduce the variance of an estimator.
-In the case of rare event estimation, this also means increasing the occurrence of rare events.
-Here we briefly review the basic ideas of IS based on CC-SMCP as an example.
-For more details about IS methods and applications, we refer the interested reader to \citep{barrera2016chance,rubino2009rare}.
+We first briefly review the basic ideas of IS based on CC-SMCP as an example.
+For more details about IS methods and applications, we refer the interested reader to \citet{barrera2016chance} and \citet{rubino2009rare}.

 Let

 where $\tilde{A}_i := (\tilde{a}_{i1},\ldots,\tilde{a}_{in})$ is a row random vector.
 In the following we will assume $m=1$, and drop the row subscript $i$ like what we have done in Section \ref{sec: reformulation}.
 We want to estimate $q(x)$ for all $x \in X$.
 For a given sample $\tilde{a}(\omega_1), \ldots, \tilde{a}(\omega_N)$ of size $N$ from the distribution of $\tilde{a}$, a natural approximation of $q(x)$ in \eqref{eq: qx} is the SAA estimator: